mbarley333/timetracker/README.md

 # timetracker
-A Go learning project for tracking time spent on tasks.
+A Go learning project to track time spent on tasks.
 Use docker-compose to start up the application and database containers.
 LOCAL DEV ONLY.

-# Requires
+## Requirements
 * Docker

 ## Startup